- Written by Dr.Mehmet Demircioglu

 When health status changes after booking, medical changes after booking a hair transplant need direct review.
 When the original decision was rushed, before booking a hair transplant is the better starting point.

 Before asking whether the surgery can go ahead, send the information that lets the surgeon judge the situation.
-Do not send only a worried message such as “Is this okay?”
-Send the useful facts.
+A worried message asking whether something is okay is understandable, but useful facts make the answer safer.

 For a medical issue, I want the symptom, when it started, whether it is improving or worsening, temperature if relevant, blood pressure readings if relevant, medication name and dose, last dose timing, allergies, alcohol or nicotine use, and any doctor advice already received.
 For a planning issue, I want current photos, the proposed hairline, the quoted graft number, the priority areas, the donor concern, and the exact part of the plan that feels unclear.